nolimits4web/swiper/CONTRIBUTING.md

 * Create an [issue](https://github.com/nolimits4web/Swiper/issues) on GitHub, if you have found a bug
 * Write test cases or provide examples for open bug issues
-* Write patches for open bug/feature issues, preferably with test cases included
+* Write patches for open bug/feature issues

 There are a few guidelines that we need contributors to follow so that we have a chance of keeping on top of things.